Aging of South Korea: Economic

 People have different economic needs and different degrees of contribution to the economy at each stage of their lives.
 In general, people do not earn income in their childhood, but they do have access to learning activities under the care of their parents.
 People tend to generate income until they retire; in retirement they depend on money they saved in their working years.

 The population decline resulting from a low fertility rate could diminish South Korea's potential economic growth to less than 2% as the labor force declines.
 This lack of economic growth could affect South Korea's sovereign credit and fiscal strength after 2030.
 Furthermore, the declining number of children could also affect the Korean Army's military budgets.
 As the number of eligible young men is decreasing, the government could pressure the armed forces to maintain the current military structure while their budget decreases, as national funds are redirected to the problems of aging and low fertility.

+The decline in fertility rates can lead to a positive effect known as "the demographic dividend" under certain circumstances.
+This outcome can lead to a boost in a country's economic growth by altering its age distribution, resulting in a greater number of working-age individuals and fewer dependent young children and elderly people.

 Military

-South Korea’s declining birthrate has become a national-security challenge: Fewer young men are around for military service.
-South Korea’s active military will shrink to half a million personnel by 2022, from the current total of about 600,000.
-The military service, which lasts between 18 to 22 months, is viewed as a rite of passage for South Korean men.
-But the pool of able-bodied draftees is projected to shrink by nearly half over the next two decades, according to South Korea’s Defense Ministry.
+South Korea's declining birth rate has become a national-security challenge: Fewer young men are around for military service.
+South Korea's active military will shrink to half a million personnel by 2022, from the current total of about 600,000.
+The military service, which lasts between 18 and 22 months, is viewed as a rite of passage for South Korean men.
+But the pool of able-bodied draftees is projected to shrink by nearly half over the next two decades, according to South Korea's Defense Ministry.